krishnanmuthukumar/spring-boot-microservices/README.md

 # spring-boot-microservices
-A simple spring boot microservice using Zuul and eureka and Hystrix
+A simple spring boot microservice using Zuul and Eureka and Hystrix